Non-GMO , Pastured, Heritage

 These chickens will are brooded outside and pastured all their lives.
 Through the spring and summer and fall they enjoy new turf every day, they run amok while still secure from predators.
 Scratching about, eating bugs and diversifying their diet better than a simple grain ration alone ever could, creating chickens free to act like chickens, nutrient rich and healthy.
 Their movement through the farm contributes fertility to the next years' vegetables crops, as the birds clean up any bugs and weeds left over from the year before.

-In the interest of raising a high quality product, their daily grain ration is Certified Organic feed.
+In the interest of raising a high quality product, but also an affordable product, their daily grain ration is from Non-GMO sources.

 Save when you eat CloverCroft Chicken all year long!